UHR's recognition statement

 Recognition statement for post-secondary vocational education

-UHR assesses and compares post-secondary vocational qualifications that have resulted in a diploma, with Swedish higher vocational education diplomas.
+UHR assesses and compares post-secondary vocational qualifications that resulted in a diploma, with Swedish higher vocational education diplomas.
 There are two qualifications you can receive from a higher vocational education institution in Sweden:

 - Yrkeshögskoleexamen (Higher Vocational Education Diploma), SeQF 5